 A quinella will often pay upwards of $10 in most races, with the dividend calculated by the odds of the first two runners across the line.
 Obviously the higher Starting Price (SP) for a runner finishing in the top two, the higher the dividend will be.

 You are eligible to add more than two runners to a quinella, but the return dividend will be slashed if you do not up the amount you spend.

 For example: $1 quinella will returns 100% of the official quinella dividend with two runners in your bet, whilst a $1 quinella will return 33& due to the amount of different combinations with three runners involved.

-An exacta bet is very similar as to a quinella bet, as you need to pick the first two runners to finish the race.
+An exacta bet in racing is very similar as to a quinella bet, as you need to pick the first two runners to finish the race.